Costa Rica Trip Report

 Day 4: El Tigre Waterfall hike

 A 5k hike mainly down hill though what looks like Jurassic park.
 I half expected a T-rex to come crashing though the jungle!
 Absolutely wonderful, over hanging bridges winding by so many waterfalls.
 The trails were empty which added to the mystic of the place.
 We opted to ride horses back up the hill opposed to 4×4.
-The large package includes lunch
+The large package includes lunch.

 NEEDS: waterproof hiking shoes, dry bag backpack, water, camera, passport numbers for sign in